 In truth, Greenpeace and other anti-whaling campaigners were, in 1975, very late to the party.
 Humane Society International had arrived a little earlier, making a stir at IWC meetings from 1973 till the present.
-But by the time either of these bodies turned up, whaling, in the form they most hated it, was all over bar the shouting.
+But by the time either of these bodies turned up, whaling, in the form they most hated was all over bar the shouting.
 But there would be plenty more shouting.
 There is an important and little-known argument that green pressure was its own worst enemy: Japan, an important whaling player, became intransigent in the face of what it thought was irrational and even racist pressure.

-As we saw in The Multilateral Game, Greenpeace was from the start much more into stunts, however brave they undoubtedly were, than it was interested in evidence.
+As we saw in The Multilateral Game, Greenpeace was from the start much more into stunts, however brave they undoubtedly were, than it was interested in scientific evidence and science-based management.
 They were able to persuade the world that it was their work which 'saved the whale'.

 Michael Shellenberger, author of the lively Apocalypse Never: Why environmentalism hurts us all (2020) says it differently in his chapter, 'Greed saved the whale, not Greenpeace'.
 He cites an assessment from a solid academic paper from 2004, entitled, What saved the whales?
 An economic analysis of 20th century whaling.
 It was co-written by Viktoria Schneider (surname now Kahui) and David Pearce, a scrupulous UK-based economist specialising in wildlife.
-He wildlife.
-To the same property of the same property then a brand-new convention, to declare whales off-limits for further exploitation.
-Shellenberger quotes the relevant passage: "By 1975, the year of Greenpeace's celebrated Vancouver action [challenging Russian whalers targeting sperm whales 60 miles off the California coast], an international agreement between forty-six nations, which prohibited all hunting of the humpback, the blue whale, the gray whale, and some species of right, fin, and sei whales, was already in place".